rdbruce/rdbruce.github.io/README.md

 ## Data

-The data used comes from the UCI machine learning repository.
-It is a space seperated data file containing a list of qualities of 398 cars from the United States, Europe, and Japan.
-The qualities listed in order: combined fuel efficiency in miles per gallon, number of cylinders, displacement in cubic inches, horse power, weight in pounds, acceleration, model year, place or origin, and model name.
+The data used comes from the UCI machine learning repository linked here: https://archive.ics.uci.edu/dataset/9/auto+mpg It is a space seperated data file containing a list of qualities of 398 cars from the United States, Europe, and Japan.
+The qualities listed in order: combined fuel efficiency in miles per gallon, number of cylinders, displacement in cubic inches, horse power, weight in pounds, an acceleration value, model year, place or origin, and model name.

+The data as recieved required some correction and paring down.
+Some horsepower data was missing and was corrected via google search.
+The list of cars contained 7 diesel cars which were thrown out in order not to throw off a fuel efficiency prediction as diesel engines are naturally more fuel efficient than gas engines.
+I would have liked to make diesel another attribute to predict fuel efficiency from, however the small sample size makes this futile.

 ![](assets/IMG/datapenguin.png){: width="500" }